-The Internet and online platforms are used in all our academies to raise educational standards, to promote student achievement, to support the professional work of staff and to enhance communication.
+The internet and online platforms are used in all our academies to raise educational standards, to promote student achievement, to support the professional work of staff and to enhance communication.
 Technology is advancing rapidly and is now a huge part of everyday life, education and business.
-We want to equip our students with all the necessary IT skills that they will need to enable them to progress confidently onto university or a real alternative when they leave Dixons.confidentiality, we do so.
+We want to equip our students with all the necessary IT skills that they will need to enable them to progress confidently onto university or a real alternative when they leave Dixons.